francisdavey/physics/planning/leibniz.md

 -- (4) Better understood as a constraint or set of conditions a curve must follow.
 - [ ] "Variables" (segue: before we can  talk about what dx and dy might be, we have to answer what x and y are.
 They obviously aren't just stand-ins for numbers because we can't meaningfully say one number "depends on" another, let alone is a "function of" another,  - answer: they are "variables").
 Introduce Leibniz's idea of a variable as something associated with a point on a curve.
 -- sketch: (1) Variables could just be these funny letters to which we assign values in the computer science sense.
 -- (2) How Leibniz thought about them In the Leibniz sense (not "a number that varies").
 Draw a curve with variables associated with it.
-Perhaps constrast x and y (functions on the plane) with s (only defined on a curve).
+Perhaps contrast x and y (functions on the plane) with s (only defined on a curve).
 - [ ] Define how to perform arithmetic on variables.
 PORTAL:  idea of "pulling back", popular and  much used.
 - [ ] Curves as polygons with infinitesimally small sides.
 Equivalently as an infinite series of points (the vertices of the polygon).
 - [ ] Explanation of why we are not going to use infinitesimals (essential to simplify) but a pointer to an infinitesimal story.